Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Introduction

 Our analytical framework synthesizes quantitative and qualitative methods derived from these theoretical perspectives \cite{klein2006making}.
 The quantitative aspects draw from consensus formation models, providing metrics for measuring agreement and convergence in multi-agent systems \cite{mennis2006wisdom}.

 The validation methodology emerging from this integrated framework emphasizes the importance of multiple perspectives in evaluating model outputs \cite{kittur2008harnessing}.
 By considering various theoretical viewpoints, we can better assess the reliability and robustness of collaborative AI solutions \cite{malone2022handbook}.
-This comprehensive theoretical foundation grounds our investigation in established principles and provides new insights into the unique challenges posed by AI collaboration in statistical reasoning tasks \cite{page2008difference}.
+This comprehensive theoretical foundation supports our investigation of established principles and provides new insights into the unique challenges posed by AI collaboration in statistical reasoning tasks \cite{page2008difference}.